Outlook for 2020

 Market outlook for Caverion’s services and solutions

-The megatrends in the industry, such as the increase of technology in built environments, energy efficiency requirements, increasing digitalisation and automation as well as urbanisation continue to promote demand for Caverion’s services and solutions over the coming years.
-For Caverion, the key themes driving profitable growth are sustainability and digitalisation.
-The increasing awareness of sustainability is supported by both EU-driven regulations and national legislation setting targets and actions for energy efficiency and carbon-neutrality.
-At the same time, end-user expectations for comfortable and safe work spaces are growing, supporting the demand for Caverion’s services and solutions both in new builds and renovations.
+Despite corona and its economic effects, the overall megatrends in the industry, such as the increase of technology in built environments, energy efficiency requirements, increasing digitalisation and automation as well as urbanisation remain strong and are expected to promote demand for Caverion’s services and solutions over the coming years.
+Especially the sustainability trend is expected to continue strong.
+Increasing awareness of sustainability is supported by both EU-driven regulations and national legislation setting higher targets and actions for energy efficiency and carbon-neutrality.

-The underlying demand for Services is expected to remain good.
+The corona crisis and the economic downturn are in general expected to impact the demand environment negatively in Services, especially in ad-hoc services and small service projects.
+However, Caverion’s Services business is by nature more stable and resilient through business cycles than the Projects business.
 As technology in buildings increases, the need for new services and digital solutions is expected to increase.
 Customer focus on core operations continues to open up outsourcing and maintenance as well as technical building management opportunities for Caverion.
-There is a trend towards a deeper collaboration in order to gain business benefits instead of mere cost savings.
-International customers are looking for unified operating models across countries, especially within the Nordic region.
-There is an increasing interest for services supporting sustainability, such as energy management.
+In some cases, the demand for smaller ad-hoc work in empty buildings may also increase.
+There is a continued interest for services supporting sustainability, such as energy management.
 In Cooling, there is a technical change ongoing from F-gases into CO2-based refrigeration, providing increased need for upgrades and modernisations.
+Stimulus packages are also expected to gradually impact general demand in the Services business.